quicwg/base-drafts/draft-ietf-quic-http.md

 ## HTTP/2 SETTINGS Parameters {#h2-settings}

-An important difference from HTTP/2 is that settings are sent once, at the beginning of the connection, and thereafter cannot change.
+An important difference from HTTP/2 is that settings are sent once, as the first frame of the control stream, and thereafter cannot change.
 This eliminates many corner cases around synchronization of changes.

 Some transport-level options that HTTP/2 specifies via the SETTINGS frame are superseded by QUIC transport parameters in HTTP/3.
 The HTTP-level options that